PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 mappings unchanged, replace only the four characterized lowerer locals, and preserve both outer boundaries.
 Run affected and standard gates sequentially, then commit and push only.
 Do not create or modify a pull request.

+## Terminal layout/shape composite implementation checkpoint

+The characterized four-stage owner is now implemented in `passes/terminal_layout_shape_orchestration.py`.
+It runs absolute pre-ConCat, Shape-extract, prune-aware late layout/Mean/SPP/Gather/constant-fold/Cast, and Expand/Squeeze-to-Reshape cleanup with the exact shared `ModelIRPassContext`.
+It forwards the same ModelIR, LayoutState, diagnostics, and layout-Transpose option required by the original calls and returns all four raw mapping objects unchanged in source order.

+The lowerer replaces only the four unconsumed result locals with `_terminal_layout_shape_results`.
+Compatibility wrappers and independent routes remain.
+Terminal activation remains the predecessor; the complete static-shape reconciliation phase record and progress update remain separate successors.
+No phase-store entry was added or removed, so capacity remains exactly 128 IDs and 128 owners.

+Sequential `uv` validation passed: focused 5, complete affected 406, terminal-layout/efficiency 92, core 55, result contracts 196, phase-store 2,
+and TensorFlow import-blocking/default-direct/`-cotof` 11.
+Ruff, bytecode, and whitespace checks passed.
+No test is failing and no new production issue is known.
+No real-model conversion was repeated for this ownership-only move.

+At resume, rerun the read-only inventory of remaining unconsumed lowerer results.
+Select the next smallest source-adjacent, semantically closed cluster whose children already have pass-module owners, characterize it before production changes, and keep every test sequential and single-process under `uv`.
+Commit and push only; never create, update, or reopen a pull request.